ElGuillermo/HLL_CRCON_Installer/README.md

 # HLL_CRCON_Installer
 Installs the latest Hell Let Loose (HLL) [CRCON](https://github.com/MarechJ/hll_rcon_tool) on a Linux host.

-> [!CAUTION]
+## Disclaimer

-> This script must be run with caution on a host where user programs or scripts are already running,
+This script must be run with caution on a host where user programs or scripts are already running,
-> as some system-wide software and settings will be updated.
+as some system-wide software and settings will be updated.

->
-> Any previous CRCON install will be DELETED.
+Any previous CRCON install will be DELETED.
-> Script will attempt to backup any found config files and database folder,
+Script will attempt to backup any found config files and database folder,
-> but that could fail, mostly if you have changed the default install paths.
+but that could fail, mostly if you have changed the default install paths.

->
+> [!IMPORTANT]
-> -> Please make sure to backup any data you find valuable before proceeding.
+> Please make sure to backup any data you find valuable before proceeding.

 ## Features